TheOdinProject/curriculum/ruby/basic_ruby/basic_data_types.md

 For all of the examples throughout this lesson, feel free to follow along in irb or [replit.com](https://replit.com/languages/ruby) (an online REPL environment) to get a better feel for how they work.

-### Learning outcomes
+### Lesson overview

-By the end of this lesson, you should be able to do the following:
+This section contains a general overview of topics that you will learn in this lesson.

 - List the basic arithmetic operators and what they do.
 - Describe the difference between an integer and a float and how to convert between the two.
 - Explain string interpolation and concatenation.
 - Describe what escape characters are, and list several examples.
 - Define what a symbol is and how it differs from a string.
 - Explain what the Booleans `true`, `false`, and `nil` represent.

 ### Numbers
 You probably already know what numbers are, so there's no need to go into elaborate metaphors here.
 Ruby has all the typical math operators you would expect: